 Apple's latest generation of tablet computers are powerful and expensive.
 They can also be quite fragile.
 Functionally, they can do a lot of things.
 With the addition of the Magic Keyboard, Apple has offered a true alternative to the laptop.

-This post will consider how to safely transport your fragile, expensive Apple tablet and it's newest accessory in the ultimate iPad Pro Magic Keyboard case.
+This post will consider how to safely transport your fragile, expensive Apple tablet and the newest accessory in the ultimate iPad Pro Magic Keyboard case.
 While there are many case options for Apple tablets, very few address some of the fundamental needs of those customers using a 12.9-inch or 11-inch Pro model with the hinged keyboard cover.

 Like the Smart keyboard cover before it, the Magic model offers no corner or edge protection.
 The aluminum and glass edges of the tablet start exactly where the plastic of the keyboard does.
-This does not inspire confidence especially when you need to transport your set up from one place to another.
+This does not inspire confidence especially when you need to transport your setup from one place to another.

 Making the Case for a Magic Keyboard Case

 Language is an interesting thing.
 Words all have meaning but the same word can have a different meaning depending on who you ask.
 Words have context.
 For many years, a MacBook Pro case was something that you put your Apple laptop in to store or transport it.
-It was usually made form some kind of fabric that was cut and sewn together.
+It was usually made from some kind of fabric that was cut and sewn together.
 There was usually a handle and maybe a shoulder strap.

-For many younger people, a MacBook Pro case is a molded, poly carbonate plastic shell that you clip to the exterior surface of your Apple laptop.
+For many younger people, a MacBook Pro case is a molded, polycarbonate plastic shell that you clip to the exterior surface of your Apple laptop.
 Then you wait for it to abrade the temperamental surface of your $2500 laptop away, collect dust and dirt, trap heat and ruin the hinge of your screen all in the name of protecting your investment.

 The same type of "what do they mean by case" questions arise when discussing a Magic Keyboard case.
-Let's state the obvious and get it out of the way: Apple's trick, hinged keyboard that allows your tablet to appear to float in the space in front of you as you type, is in itself, it's own case.
+Let's state the obvious and get it out of the way: Apple's trick, hinged keyboard that allows your tablet to appear to float in the space in front of you as you type, is in itself, its own case.

 Or is it a cover?